parakhkunal/library/README.md

 5. Add a book to user's library
 6. Mark a book from user's library as read or unread
 7. Delete a book from user's library
-8. Get all the books from user's library with filter like read, unread books and by authors
+8. Get all the books from user's library with filters like read, unread books and by authors